vovantuanuit/Meco_explore/README.md

 The API with archtecture and accuracy saved at --path-save-api './AutoFM_CVPR2022_API_5_7M.json' --num-net 1000

-Compute meco, meco_opt, meco_revised based oh API have saved: './AutoFM_CVPR2022_API_5_7M.json' change 'meco', 'meco_opt' or 'meco_revise' for --zero-cost .
+Compute meco, meco_opt, meco_revised based oh API have saved: './AutoFM_CVPR2022_API_5_7M.json'

+Change 'meco', 'meco_opt' or 'meco_revise' for --zero-cost .

 Noted: For the compute meco, we can't compute meco for 1000 in one process (will crash memory).
 Therefore we need split 125 architecture for each process, change --start and --end (0,125), (125,250), ... , (875,1000)
 ```bash
 cd AutoFormer